-Through this outcome, TIA will contribute to Priority 2 (economic transformation and job creation) of government's 2019-2024 Medium-Term Strategic Framework by investing in new forms of technology development infrastructure.
-This will be done in partnership with other role players in the National System of Innovation with the aim of increasing access to science, engineering and technology for innovators across the country.
-The Technology Stations Programme will be closely aligned with relevant industrial sectors to promote innovation-led industrialisation, localisation and the promotion of exports.
-This will be in line with sectoral master plans that are under development, led by the Department of Trade, Industry and Competition.

-Contribution of outcome to achieving impact
+- a) Through this outcome, TIA will contribute to priority 2 (economic transformation and job creation) by investing in new forms of technology development infrastructure in partnership with other role players in the National System of Innovation, and increasing access for innovators across the country to receive science, engineering and technical support.
+The Technology Stations programme will be closely aligned with relevant industrial sectors to promote innovation-led industrialisation, localisation and the promotion of exports.
+This will be in line with the sectoral master plans that are under development, led by the Department of Trade, Industry and Competition. - b) Key enablers - Partnership with relevant industry stakeholders. - Availability of funding through the Infrastructure Fund. - c) Contribution of outcome to achieving impact

-Through the provision of technology infrastructure, the ability of innovators and small, medium and micro enterprises to commercialise technologies and improve the competitiveness of products that are developed will lead to job creation and localised economic growth.
+Technology infrastructure will enable innovators and small, medium and micro enterprises to commercialise their technologies and improve the competitiveness of their products, leading to job creation and localised economic growth.